 Find a Therapist

 Realizing that you need help is OK.
 Many people have a difficult time admitting something is wrong, so you should be proud that you’re taking the steps needed to improve your mental health.

 There is someone out there for everyone, however, you must be willing to put in the work to research and make an appointment to go.

-Set a Limit On How Much You Worry
+Limit How Often You Worry

-Set a timer and take 15 minutes each day to worry about any and everything.
-Once those 15 minutes are up, push it to the side and go on about your day.
-At first, I didn’t understand how this could be helpful, but let me explain it further.
+My therapist taught me this tip: Set a timer and take 15 minutes each day to worry about any and everything.
+Once those 15 minutes are up, push it to the side and move forward.

-Challenge Your Negative Thoughts
+Challenge Negative Thoughts

 Learning the best ways to manage your anxiety and depression will take patience and consistency.
 Don’t expect everything to go away overnight.